Abenaesha/ne-news-FE/README.md

 ### 'Must Have' User Stories

-1. As a user, I should be able to view a list of articles.
+1. As a user, I should be able to view a list of all articles.
-2. As a user, I should be able to view a list of articles on a specific topic.
+2. As a user, I should be able to view a list of all articles on a specific topic.
 3. As a user, I should be able to view an individual article.
 4. As a user, I should be able to view an individual article's comments.
 5. As a user, I should be able to sort articles by: